MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 ### A Long Walk to Water: Based on a True Story

 <img src="https://imgur.com/XP316AM.png" width="25%" />

-.
-A short novel based partially on the true story of Salva Dut, who grew up in Sudan and founded the organization Water for South Sudan.
-Written from the perspective of two children, it  explores  the difficulties of growing up in a modern world where basic human needs and rights are not available.
-Based partly on the true story of Salva Dut who eventually grew up and left Sudan and went on to found the organization Water for South Sudan.
+A short novel based partially on the true story of Salva Dut, who founded the organization Water for South Sudan.
+Written from the perspective of two children, the sto explores the difficulties of growing up in a modern world where basic human needs like running water are still not available.

 <a href="https://www.bookdepository.com/Long-Walk-Water-Linda-Sue-Park/9781786074621?ref=grid-view&qid=1673791097815&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1016690177" rel="nofollow"> Buy on Orell Füssli</a>